What to know on the seventh day of the latest Israel-Hamas war

 The military has invested tremendous resources for such a scenario, even building a training base in its southern desert meant to replicate Gaza's urban landscape.

-A ground offensive would send a strong message, and forces operating inside Gaza might have a better chance of killing top Hamas leaders and rescuing hostages.
+Forces operating inside Gaza could have a better chance of killing top Hamas leaders and rescuing hostages.

 Israel's government is under intense pressure from the public to topple Hamas, which has ruled Gaza since 2007.
-Israel has called up 360,000 army reservists and threatened an unprecedented response to Hamas' wide-ranging incursion that began Oct.
-7.
+Israel has called up 360,000 army reservists and threatened an unprecedented response to Hamas' wide-ranging incursion.

 The Israeli military said more than 1,300 people, including 222 soldiers, have been killed in Israel — a staggering toll unseen since the 1973 war with Egypt and Syria that lasted weeks.